-- Continuing health Care (CHC) £35,077k: CHC spend included within MHIS totals is based on the primary diagnosis as recorded on the clinical patient management system.
+• Continuing health Care (CHC) £36.8m (2022/23 - £35.1m): CHC spend included within MHIS totals is based on the primary diagnosis as recorded on the clinical patient management system.
 An adjustment has not been made for learning disabilities or dementia where patients have multiple diagnoses.
-We note that this is consistent with the approach adopted by the former CCGs in prior years. - Continuing Health Care (CHC) £7,757k: the figure of £35,077k in the exception above includes £7,757k classed in ICB records for monitoring purposes as the Northumberland Place and the ICB has equated Northumberland Place to the former NHS Northumberland Clinical Commissioning Group.
+We note that this is consistent with the approach adopted by the ICB in the previous year.

+Continuing Health Care (CHC) £10.5m (2022/23 - £7.7m): the figure of £36.8m in the exception above includes £10.5m classed in ICB records for monitoring purposes as the Northumberland Place.
 For CHC spend at Northumberland Place the ICB has apportioned the total CHC spend in the year based on mental health client numbers as a proportion of the total client numbers to estimate the spend attributable to mental health, in effect averaging costs per client.
-We note that this approach is consistent with that adopted by NHS Northumberland CCG in previous years.
+We note that this approach is consistent with that adopted by the ICB in the previous year.